giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>Discovery specifies the options for the kubelet to use during the TLS Bootstrap process TODO: revisit when there is defaulting from k/k</p>
+<p>SSHAuthorizedKeys specifies a list of ssh authorized keys for the user</p>

 </div>